-- Load factor:
+- Load Factor

-- Equipment allocation;
+- Equipment Allocation

-- Passenger demand;
+- Passenger Demand

-- Route length;
+- Route Length

-- Running time and
+- Running Time - Passenger Volume

-Passenger volume

 When developing schedules, clock headways of 15, 30, 45, and 60-minute intervals will be maintained where practical.
-Yet running times may be adjusted for known traffic conditions, wherever economically practical and feasible, within fiscal and contractual constraints.
-Consistent trip departure times and pulse headways will help to facilitate timed-transfers and better passenger connections with other bus routes.
+Running times may be adjusted for known traffic conditions, wherever economically practical and feasible, within fiscal and contractual constraints.
+Consistent trip departure times and pulse headways will help to facilitate timed-transfers and facilitate passenger connections with other bus routes.